manojbhadane/Holdy/README.md

 If you encounter any problems feel free to open an [issue](https://github.com/manojbhadane/Holdy/issues/new?assignees=&labels=&template=bug_report.md).
 If you feel the library is missing a feature, please raise a [ticket](https://github.com/manojbhadane/Holdy/issues/new?assignees=&labels=&template=feature_request.md) on GitHub and I'll look into it.
 Pull request are also welcome.

+# If this library helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 # About The Author

 ### Manoj Bhadane